 Gillies Range Road, various locations, improve safety

-The department is delivering an $19.341 million program of upgrades to improve safety on 4 sections of Gillies Range Road between Gordonvale and Atherton.
+The department is delivering a $21.314 million program of upgrades on 4 sections of Gillies Range Road between Gordonvale and Atherton to enhance safety.

-This stretch of road is a key freight, commuter and tourism corridor.
+This stretch of road serves as crucial route for freight, commuting and tourism purposes.

 The section of road between Gordonvale and Atherton can see up to 8,106 vehicles per day (2018 Annual Average Daily Traffic).
 While not an approved route for multi-combination vehicles, heavy vehicles also make up to 10% of the total traffic volumes.

 - Improves network efficiency